In-person services and covid-19

 - Social distancing (Attenders must respect 6 ft. distancing and only sit with members of their own household).

-One major difference you will notice is that, for now, our services will not include congregational singing.
+One major difference you will notice is that, for now, our in-person services will not include congregational singing.
+Our online services will include a musical worship element in the new future.

 We know that worship is more than the singing portion of our services.
 So, if it helps in the fight against COVID-19, we will look forward to, and explore other engaging expressions of corporate worship such as prayer and scripture reading.
 We will also retain the teaching of God’s Word as the centerpiece of our services.

 While we look forward to vaccines becoming available in the near future, the COVID-19 pandemic remains a fluid situation.
-We are reopening in-person gatherings now because we feel that we will be able to do so safely, but future developments may again require us to meet online.
+We are providing in-person gatherings now because we feel that we will be able to do so safely, but future developments may again require us to meet online exclusively for a time.
 We are doing our best to fulfill our responsibility both to love our neighbors as well as to gather for worship and we thank you for your patience and prayerful dedication to the mission of Christ as we continue on this difficult journey together.

 The FBC Elder Board and Pastoral Staff